 - Buy it from Amazon.

 The greatest advantage of digital voice recorders over older digital tape recorders is that they have no moving parts, which make a lot of noise.
 Thus, your interview recordings are crystal clear, which makes interview transcription easier.
 In addition, modern handheld digital voice recorders are less bulky, can hold more audio data (up to a 1000 hours) than their analog digital tape recorder counterparts.
-What are the 3 key features you need to look for when buying the best recorder for interviews?
+What are the 3 key features you need to look for when choosing the best recorder for interviews?

 3 Things to Consider When Choosing a Voice Recorder for Interviews

 You want to buy a digital voice recorder that has both built-in memory and an external memory card slot – which gives you virtually unlimited recording capacity.
 It’s okay to buy a digital recorder with a low built-in memory – you can easily increase the storage capacity using an external memory card.
 There are many different types of memory cards; Secure Digital, CompactFlash, MicroSD just to name a few.
 The most common digital memory cards are microSDHC, and microSDXC which store 4GB to 256GB+ of data.